-Cats wanting a home can be viewed from 14-16 on weekdays.
-When a cat leaves Kattholt for a new home, the new owner pays for neutering, microchipping and deworming IKR 18.000 in all.
+Cats wanting a home can be viewed from 13-14:20 on weekdays.
+Please note!
+In the interest of our cats’ wellbeing we limit visits to perspective owners only.
+When a cat leaves Kattholt for a new home, the new owner pays for neutering, microchipping, deworming and first vaccination IKR 24.500 in all.
 Cats wanting a home are presented under kisurnar>kisur í heimilisleit on the home page.

 Becoming a member

 You can support the refuge by becoming a member of the Icelandic Cat Protection Society.
 The annual subscription is IKR 3.500.

 Please donate to Kattholt to help needy cats and kittens

 About the Icelandic Cat Protection Society and Kattholt

 The Cat Protection Society was founded on the 28th of February 1976.
 The purpose of the society is to promote better treatment of cats and ensure that all cats have shelter and food and are well cared for.
 The Cat Protection Society draws attention to the fact that Animal Welfare Laws require owners to have their animals microchipped and registered.
 According to municipal by-laws outdoor male cats, six months old or more, have to be neutered.